 Located next to greenway.

 Summary Notes: The site has fair social value due to its location.
 The site has fair potential to capture and treat run-off from upland areas.

-Site Assessment Map: 843 East 8th Street
+City of Chattanooga Green Infrastructure Plan Site Assessment Map: 843 East 8th Street